Ectenosaurus: History of discovery

-Ectenosaurus was originally described as a species of Platecarpus, P. clidastoides, in 1894.
-The type specimen was collected by C.H.
-Sternberg or G. Bauer from Logan County in Kansas and was housed in the Bayerische Staatssammlung fur Palaontologie in Munich, where it was likely destroyed during the Second World War.
-A second specimen (which was also much better preserved) was discovered by George Sternberg in 1953, which he initially identified as a Clidastes velox.
+Ectenosaurus was originally described as a species of Platecarpus, P. clidastoides, in 1894 by John Campbell Merriam.
+The type specimen was collected by Charles Hazelius Sternberg or Georg Bauer from Logan County in Kansas and was housed in the Bayerische Staatssammlung für Paläontologie in Munich, where it was likely destroyed in 1944 during the Second World War.
+A second specimen (which was also much better preserved) was discovered by George Fryer Sternberg in 1953, which he initially identified as a Clidastes velox.
 The specimen, formerly catalogued as GFS 109-53, was about 3 m in length and largely articulated, though the tail and rear limbs were missing due to erosion.

 This specimen was then exhibited at the Sternberg Memorial Museum on the campus of Fort Hays State University from its discovery until 1999 when the museum was closed and moved.
 Since the museum moved, the specimen remains in storage, where it is catalogued as FHSM VP-401.
 It was examined in 1963 by Dale A. Russell who determined that it represented a Platecarpus clidastoides and not a Clidastes velox.
 In his Systematics and Morphology of American Mosasaurs (1967) he re-described the species as part of a new genus, Ectenosaurus.
 Russell also assigned several additional specimens to Ectenosaurus clidastoides, namely YPM 4671, 4672, 4673, and 4674 in the Yale Peabody Museum.

 In 2021, Alexander Willman, Takuya Konishi, and Michael Caldwell designated FHSM VP-401 as the neotype of E. clidastoides, as a replacement for the type specimen.
 They also named another mosasaur specimen discovered in Logan County during the 1970s, catalogued as FHSM VP-5515, as a new species of Ectenosaurus, Ectenosaurus everhartorum.
 This species was named after marine reptile researchers Mike Everhart and Pamela Everhart.
 Since they could not be differentiated, the YPM specimens were removed by Willman and colleagues from E. clidastoides and considered as Ectenosaurus sp.
+In 2023, Caitlín R. Kiernan and Jun A. Ebersole named two new species of the genus: E. tlemonectes from the Niobrara of Kansas and E. shannoni from the Mooreville Chalk of Alabama.